 While the collaborative divorce process is not an abbreviated process, you can schedule the joint meetings between yourselves—with no need to fight for a spot on the court’s overcrowded docket.
-Further, when you are motivated to get the job done, you might be surprised by how effectively and efficiently you move through the collaborative process.
+Further, when you are motivated to get the job done, you might be surprised by how effectively and efficiently you move through the collaborative divorce process.

 Seek the Professional Legal Guidance of an Experienced Killeen Collaborative Divorce Attorney Today

-Brett Pritchard at The Law Office of Brett H. Pritchard in Killeen, Texas, is a compassionate, collaborative divorce attorney who has the experience and legal savvy to help you obtain a collaborative divorce that works for you and that helps protect your children.
-To learn more, please do not wait to contact or call us at 254-501-4040 today.
+Brett Pritchard at The Law Office of Brett H. Pritchard in Killeen, Texas, is a compassionate collaborative divorce attorney who has the experience and legal savvy to help you obtain a collaborative divorce that works for you and that helps protect your children.
+To learn more, please do not wait to contact us online or call us at (254) 781-4222 today.